zhdk123456/presto/presto-docs/src/main/sphinx/connector/hive-security.rst

 You can enable authorization checks for the :doc:`/connector/hive` by setting the ``hive.security`` property in the Hive catalog properties file.
-This property must be one of the following values:
+This property must have one of the following values:

 ================================================== ============================================================
 Property Value                                     Description